In the News

 About AgWest Farm Credit

-AgWest is a financial cooperative with approximately $32 billion in total assets that provides financing and related services to farmers, ranchers, agribusinesses, commercial fishermen, timber producers, rural homeowners and crop insurance customers primarily in seven states in the West.
-AgWest is part of the 108-year-old Farm Credit System – the leading provider of credit to American agriculture.
-AgWest serves customers in 59 locations throughout the West.
+AgWest Farm Credit is a financial cooperative with approximately $35 billion in total assets as of 2025.
+It provides financing and related services to farmers, ranchers, agribusinesses, commercial fishermen, timber producers, rural homeowners, and crop insurance customers in seven Western states.
+AgWest is part of the 109-year-old Farm Credit System, the nation's leading provider of credit to agriculture.
+With 59 locations across the West, AgWest is committed to serving its customers and supporting local communities.

 ###